Verstappen wins Qatar F1 GP to set up final race title showdown with Norris

 McLaren get it wrong on early safety car call

-Piastri won the holeshot to the first corner with Norris alongside him on the front row, only to be overtaken by Verstappen, who began the race in third spot on the grid.
+Piastri won the holeshot to the first corner with Norris alongside him on the front row, only to be overtaken by Verstappen, who began the race from third spot on the grid.

-On lap 7, Red Bull pitted Verstappen under a safety car, resulting in a free pit stop, unlike McLaren who kept their two drivers out on the track, resulting in Norris and Piastri losing valuable time later when they made their final pit stop.
+During lap seven, Red Bull pitted Verstappen under a safety car, resulting in a free pit stop, unlike McLaren, which kept its two drivers out on the track, resulting in Norris and Piastri losing valuable time later when they made their final stop.

-This played into Verstappen’s hands with the Dutchman able to control the race for the remainder of the 57-lap contest, crossing the finish line ahead of Piastri by just under eight seconds.
+This played into Verstappen’s hands, with the Dutchman able to control the race for the remainder of the 57-lap contest, crossing the finish line ahead of Piastri by just under eight seconds.

-“Clearly we did not get it right tonight,” conceded Piastri.
+“Clearly, we did not get it right tonight,” conceded Piastri.

-“I drove as fast as I could but it wasn’t to be.
-In hindsight it is pretty obvious what we should have done, but we’ll discuss that as a team.
-(It’s) a little bit tough to swallow at the moment,” the Australian added.
+“I drove as fast as I could, but it wasn’t to be.
+In hindsight, it is pretty obvious what we should have done, but we’ll discuss that as a team.
+[It’s] a little bit tough to swallow at the moment,” the Australian added.

-Verstappen said: “An incredible race for us, we made the right call to box under that safety car.
+Verstappen said: “An incredible race for us.
+We made the right call to box under that safety car.
 A strong race for us on a weekend that was tough.”

-The McLarens now head to Abu Dhabi with a hard-charging Verstappen looking to repeat history by clinching a championship in the last race at Abu Dhabi, having done so when he overtook Hamilton on the final lap after a controversial finish in 2021.
+The McLarens now head to Abu Dhabi with a hard-charging Verstappen looking to repeat history by clinching a championship in the last race at Yas Marina, having done so when he overtook Lewis Hamilton on the final lap after a controversial finish in 2021.